UNIX :

 Uname –a

-Q. How do you know which process is taking how mch cpu and memory?
+Q. How do you know which process is taking how mch cpu and

 top